Eric-Guo/octopress/source/_posts/2013/2013-05-18-notes-to-upgrade-ruby-2-dot-0-0-p195-in-windws-7.markdown

     5. c:\Temp>gem install sqlite3 --platform=ruby -- --with-opt-dir=C:/Temp

-2. Using below .gemrc and reinstall the gems like [yajl-ruby](https://rubygems.org/gems/yajl-ruby) if you found the x86-mingw32 version can not work out of box.
+2. Using below .gemrc and reinstall the gems like [yajl-ruby](https://rubygems.org/gems/yajl-ruby), [win32console](https://rubygems.org/gems/win32console) or [bcrypt-ruby](https://rubygems.org/gems/bcrypt-ruby) if you found the x86-mingw32 version can not work out of box.

 ```yaml edit/create the .gemrc as below content
 ---